 In some cases, these bacteria escape from intestinal barriers and enter into the blood circulation, thereby causing systemic infection (R).

-Bile salts supplement is especially useful in patients with cirrhotic disease as these patients are usually very susceptible to bacterial infections (R).
+A bile salts supplement is especially useful in patients with cirrhosis as these patients are usually very susceptible to bacterial infections (R).

-It was found that the oral administration of bile salts supplement inhibits the overgrowth of intestinal bacteria (R).
+It was found that the oral administration of bile salts supplement inhibited the overgrowth of intestinal bacteria (R).

-Further research on mice has revealed that the intake of bile salts supplement causes the expression of certain genes whose products elicit the activation of the body defense system against harmful bacteria, thereby prevent the body from the pathogenicity of these bacteria (R).
+Further research on mice has revealed that the intake of bile salts supplements caused the production of genes whose products elicited the activation of the body’s defense system against harmful bacteria.
+This prevented the body from the harmful effects of these bacteria (R).

-In some cases, these bacterial toxins entered into the bloodstream and are moved to the skin, another major route of toxin removal from the body.
+In some cases, these bacterial toxins enter into the bloodstream and end up in the skin, a major route of toxin removal from the body.

-Here, toxins excretion develops psoriasis (red, itchy, and scaly patches on the skin).
-The use of bile supplements can effectively treat this complication.
+Here, toxin excretion leads to psoriasis (red, itchy, and scaly patches on the skin).
+The use of bile supplements effectively treat this complication.

 To test the efficacy of bile supplements against psoriasis, a clinical trial was performed in 800 patients with acute and chronic psoriasis.
-Patients were treated with oral bile acid supplementation for 1-8 weeks.
+Patients were treated with oral bile acid supplementation for one to eight weeks.

-It was found that 78% of the patients became symptoms free following bile supplementation.
-It was further concluded that bile acid supplementation acts by increasing the availability of bile acid in the intestine that the bacteria and toxins released and their uptake in the gut (R).
+It was found that 78% of the patients became symptom-free following bile supplementation.
+It was further concluded that bile acid supplementation acted by increasing the availability of bile acid in the intestine.
+Also, bacteria and toxins released their uptake in the gut (R).

 Laboratory research on rats has further highlighted the role of bile acid supplementation in the treatment of psoriasis and many other diseases.

-The results demonstrated that the intake of bile acid supplement causes the detoxification of toxins and inhibits their entrance into the blood circulation, thereby eliminates them from the body through gastrointestinal tract system (R).
+The results demonstrated that the intake of bile acid supplements caused the detoxification of toxins and inhibited their entrance into circulation, thereby eliminating them from the body through the stomach tract (R).

-3) The Use of Bile Supplements in the Treatment of Liver Diseases
+3) Bile Supplements May Help Treat Liver Diseases

-Bile supplements can be used to treat a number of liver diseases including cystic fibrosis, primary biliary cirrhosis, and non-alcoholic fatty liver disease.
+Bile supplements are used to treat a number of liver diseases including cystic fibrosis, primary biliary cirrhosis, and non-alcoholic fatty liver disease.

-Bile Supplements as Effective Therapy for Cystic Fibrosis
+Bile Supplements Are an Effective Therapy for Cystic Fibrosis